XM vs City Index, for 2026

-This comprehensive analysis of XM and City Index has been revised for 2025 by industry experts boasting significant expertise in Forex, CFDs, & Social Trading.
+Our comprehensive analysis of XM and City Index has been revised to reflect any changes for 2026 from knowledgeable insiders with significant expertise in CFDs, Forex, & Social Trading.

 Please note that due to regulations for each broker, the content in this comparison of XM vs City Index does not apply to all countries as follows: